Maintaining Your Heating System

 Some of the periodic tasks you should carry out include –

-- Bleed/vent radiators – removes pockets of trapped air which create cold spots
+- Bleed/vent radiators – this removes pockets of trapped air which create cold spots

-This is not a comprehensive list of maintenance tasks, which you are advised to discuss and arrange with a plumbing and heating company.
+This is not a comprehensive list of maintenance tasks.
+We advise you to discuss required maintenance tasks, and arrange these, with a plumbing and heating company.

 Frequently Asked Questions